Customers

 AI agents can even work in crews with one agent performing a task and turning it over to another agent for processing and performing its task.
 For example, an agent crew can research (”read” code), write and edit a knowledge base article all on its own without needing a human to come in at any point.

-So, when are AI (IT) agents useful?
+When are AI agents useful?

 • AI Agents can analyze tickets in a helpdesk and suggest (and even write) documentation based on knowledge and training gaps that it observes

 • AI Agents can step in to troubleshoot common and simple IT issues, if a human agent is not immediately available.
-For example, if an employee is having trouble with their VPN setup, an AI agent can “look” it up for the employee autonomously and suggest solutions based on its findings.
+For example, if an employee is having trouble with their VPN setup, an AI agent like Atom can “look” it up for the employee autonomously and suggest solutions based on its findings.

 AI Agents have the potential to be the most useful tool in an IT team’s arsenal.
 AI Agents have such a high level of autonomy that IT teams no longer have to worry about helpdesk staffing predictions and can focus on moving up the Maslow hierarchy of IT needs.
-IT teams spend most of their time involved in tasks that do need human decision making or intervention so AI Agents can go a long way in alleviating some of that frustration and freeing up their time for more creative work.
+IT teams spend most of their time involved in tasks that do need human decision making or intervention so AI agents can go a long way in alleviating some of that frustration and freeing up their time for more creative work.

 Now that you're familiar with all the latest AI tech terms, we’d recommend you think of where and which AI is most needed in IT support with this framework.